NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

   <h2><li>NATIONAL AFFILIATIONS</li></h2>
   <ol type="a">
-    <li>The Non-Partisan Party is a Delaware political party serving the people of Delaware, independent of any national organizations, affiliations, or political parties.</li>
+    <li>Non-Partisan Delaware is a Delaware political party serving the people of Delaware, independent of any national organizations, affiliations, or political parties.</li>
-    <li>The Non-Partisan Party may not be merged into or permanently affiliate with any other organization except in the event that there are no active members.</li>
+    <li>Non-Partisan Delaware may not be merged into or permanently affiliate with any other organization except in the event that there are no active members.</li>
-    <li>The determinations of any external organizations shall not be considered mandatory authority by the Non-Partisan Party except when required by law.</li>
+    <li>The determinations of any external organizations shall not be considered mandatory authority by Non-Partisan Delaware except when required by law.</li>
   </ol>

   <h2><li>MEMBERSHIP</li></h2>
   <ol type="a">
-    <li>The initial membership of the Non-Partisan Party shall be the registered Treasurer of the Non-Partisan Party’s Delaware political committee (CFID: 03004601) on the date these bylaws are ratified, as well as those individuals voting in favor of ratification.
+    <li>The initial membership of Non-Partisan Delaware shall be the registered Treasurer of Non-Partisan Delaware’s political committee (CFID: 03004601) on the date these bylaws are ratified, as well as those individuals voting in favor of ratification.
 This section shall be automatically removed upon completion.</li>
     <li>The founding members’ names shall be preserved from the minutes of the meeting where these bylaws are adopted.</li>
-    <li>The Governing Board of the Non-Partisan Party established in §4 may approve additional memberships or revoke existing ones by a majority vote.
+    <li>The Governing Board of Non-Partisan Delaware established in §4 may approve additional memberships or revoke existing ones by a majority vote.
 This is the full extent of the due process required for the revocation of membership.</li>
     <li>Members must align their party registrations with any requirements set forth by a 2/3rds vote of the Governing Board within 14 days of the vote or forfeit their membership.</li>
     <ol type="i">
       <li>Forfeiture of membership may be waived if the member is unable to comply.</li>